Spurious Privacy Leakage in Neural Networks: Conclusion

 \textbf{Limitations.} Our results are based on a state-of-the-art attack-based evaluation rather than analytical guarantees.
-While our approach is more practical and provides empirical evidence, it is limited to the choice of our experiment settings, which include five real-world datasets, eight model architectures, and two robust training methods.
+Although our approach is more practical and provides empirical evidence, it is limited to the choice of our experiment settings, which include five real-world datasets, eight model architectures, and two robust training methods.

 \textbf{Reproducibility.} We have made our code publicly available through an anonymized repository (\cref{sec:intro}).
-Details for each experiment setup are presented in the respective sections, along with the corresponding grid search and the best hyperparameters in the appendix (see \cref{tab:hpo,tab:archs_hpo}).
-The spurious datasets are presented in the \cref{app:dataset}.
+Details for each experiment setup are presented in the respective sections, along with the corresponding grid search and the best hyperparameters in the Appendix (see \cref{tab:hpo,tab:archs_hpo}).
+The spurious data sets are presented in \cref{app:dataset}.
+The code is released at \url{https://github.com/orientino/spurious-mia}.